selvinortiz/flux/README.md

 #### `replace( $replacement, $subject )`

 #### `(...)`
-The are plenty of other function to document but I'll get to the rest shortly
+There are plenty of other function to document but I'll get to the rest shortly